sambanova/ai-starter-kit/benchmarking/README.md

 To perform this setup, you must be a SambaNova customer with a SambaNova Cloud API key (more details in the following sections).
 You also have to set up your environment before you can run or customize the starter kit.

+Additionaly, there's a Frecuently Asked Questions documentation [here](./FAQ.md) that has several useful common questions and answers about the kit.

 _These steps assume a Mac/Linux/Unix shell environment.
 If using Windows, you will need to adjust some commands for navigating folders, activating virtual environments, etc._

 ## Clone this repository